Spherical-vectors and geometric interpretation of unit quaternions: Introduction

+In this article, we propose an innovative approach compared to previous studies \cite{Goldman, Baek, Hanson}, which all address the issue of the geometric interpretation of quaternion multiplication based on rotations.
+The two main contributions of our article lie in the visualization of unit quaternions and the algebraic properties of quaternion multiplication in their exponential forms.

+Our original method allows for the apprehension of unit quaternions and their multiplication through the use of spherical-vectors and their addition represented on $S^2$, without resorting to rotations.
+This approach highlights the algebraic properties of quaternion multiplication in their exponential forms, thus providing a new perspective on the understanding of these mathematical objects.

+Our contribution is all the more significant as it extends the current knowledge of quaternions and their algebraic properties, thereby offering new perspectives for researchers and practitioners in this field.

-Section 2 is devoted to spherical-vectors.
-First, we present the definition and main properties related to this notion.
-Then we give a geometric representation of a spherical-vector on $S^2$.
-In order to establish a relation between spherical-vectors and unit quaternions, we introduce in Section 3 a new form of quaternions, which we call \textit{spherical form}.
-In Section 4, we construct a bijection map $\mu$ from the set $\mathcal{V}$ of spherical-vectors, to the multiplicative group $\mathcal{G}$ of unit quaternions.
-This bijection then allows us to transport the structure of $\mathcal{G}$ into $\mathcal{V}$.
-So we define in $\mathcal{V}$ the following additive internal composition law $\alpha + \beta = \mu^{- 1}\left(\mu (\beta) \mu(\alpha)\right)$.
-Equipped with this operation, $\mathcal{V} $ is a non-commutative additive group and $\mu$ is an anti-isomorphism of groups.
-Thanks to spherical-vectors, we present in Section 5 a new definition of quaternion argument and polar form.
-Then we demonstrate the algebraic properties of the argument and exponential notation.
-Finally, in Section 6, we give some examples of applications.
+We briefly outline the structure of the article.
+Section \ref{sec:sec2} is dedicated to the discussion of spherical-vectors.
+Initially, we present the definition and the primary properties associated with this concept.
+Subsequently, we offer a geometric representation of a spherical-vector on $S^2$.
+To establish a connection between spherical-vectors and unit quaternions, we introduce the spherical form of quaternions in Section \ref{sec:sec3}.
+In Section \ref{sec:sec4}, we construct a bijective map $\mu$ from the set $\mathcal{S}$ of spherical-vectors to the multiplicative group $\mathbb{H}_1$ of unit quaternions.
+This bijection enables us to transport the structure of $\mathbb{H}_1$ into $\mathcal{S}$.
+Consequently, we define the following additive internal composition law in $\mathcal{S}$: $\alpha + \beta = \mu^{- 1}\left(\mu (\beta) \mu(\alpha)\right)$.
+Equipped with this operation, $\mathcal{S}$ forms a non-commutative additive group, and $\mu$ serves as an anti-isomorphism of groups.
+Utilizing spherical-vectors, we propose in Section \ref{sec:sec5} a new reformulation of the definitions of argument and polar form of quaternions.
+We then demonstrate the algebraic properties of the argument and the exponential form.
+Lastly, Section \ref{sec:sec6} provides several examples of applications.

-In the sequel, the space $\mathbb{R}^3$ is endowed with its standard oriented Euclidean structure and its standard basis $(e_x,e_y,e_z)$.
-We designate respectively by ``$\ \cdot\ $'', ``$\ \times\ $'' and ``$\ \Vert\cdot\Vert\ $'', the dot product, the cross product, and the Euclidean norm.
+In the sequel the space $\mathbb{R}^3$ is endowed with its standard oriented Euclidean structure and its standard basis $(e_x,e_y,e_z)$.
+We designate respectively by \qq{$\ \cdot\ $}, \qq{$\ \times\ $} and \qq{$\ \Vert\cdot\Vert\ $}, the dot product, the cross product and the Euclidean norm.